 The seven justices on Wisconsin’s high court serve 10-year terms before they must face reelection.
 They earn an annual salary of $159,297.

-Should the Wisconsin State Supreme Court become all female in 2020, it actually won’t be the first state supreme court in the history of the U.S. to consist of all women.
+Should the Wisconsin Supreme Court become all female in 2020, it actually won’t be the first state Supreme Court in the history of the U.S. to consist of all women.
 In 1925, Texas temporarily convened a Supreme Court of three women justices to hear a case from which the court’s three permanent judges, all men, had recused themselves.
 The temporary court was disbanded after it made its ruling a few months after its inception.